-30I and the Father are one.
-31The Jews picked up stones again to stone him.
+I and the Father are one.
+The Jews picked up stones again to stone him.

-- Jesus routinely asserts claims that seem mythical at best and heretical at worst - C. S. Lewis, an English literature scholar and a person with deep knowledge of mythology, makes the following observation regarding Christianity and myth.

-"Now as myth transcends thought, Incarnation transcends myth.
-The heart of Christianity is a myth which is also a fact.
-The old myth of the Dying God, without ceasing to be myth, comes down from the heaven of legend and imagination to the earth of history.
-It happens-at a particular date, in a particular place, followed by definable historical consequences.
-We pass from a Balder or an Osiris, dying nobody knows when or where, to a historical person crucified (it is all in order) under Pontius Pilate.
+- Jesus routinely asserts claims that seem mythical at best and heretical at worst - C. S. Lewis, an English literature scholar and a person with deep knowledge of mythology, makes the following observation regarding Christianity and myth particular date, in a particular place, followed by definable historical consequences.
+We pass from a Balder [god of summer sun] or an Osiris [resurrected god of afterlife], dying nobody knows when or where, to a historical person crucified (it is all in order) under Pontius Pilate.
 By becoming fact it does not cease to be myth: that is the miracle.
 I suspect that men have sometimes derived more spiritual sustenance from myths they did not believe than from the religion they professed.
 To be truly Christian we must both assent to the historical fact and also receive the myth (fact though it has become) with the same imaginative embrace which we accord to all myths.
-The one is hardly more necessary than the other."
-5
+The one is hardly more necessary than the other."5